diogoantunes25/software-security-project/README.md

 # Software Security project

-// TODO: explain what "extra features" we have
+This project includes the following "extra features"
+- Termination leak detection (see tests `4a` and `4b`).
+Note that this is disabled by default, as it would make one of the official tests fail.
+To activate run `export TERMINATION_LEAK`
-- implicit flow detection (see tests x, y, z)
+- For loop support (see tests `7a`, `7b` and `7c`)
-- for loops and aug assign (see tests i, j, k)
+- Aug assign support (see test `8a`)
-- sanitization order detection (see tests, a, b, c)
+- Reporting of sanitization order, not only occurrence

 ## Usage and development